-- Cyclic update send an updated value in a fixed interval (e.g. every 300 ms) - Update on change send an update as soon as a "value" changes (e.g. door open) - Epsilon change only send an update when the difference to the last value is greater than a certain epsilon.
+• Cyclic update - send an updated value in a fixed interval (e.g. every 100 ms for safety relevant messages with Alive)

+- Update on change send an update as soon as a "value" changes (e.g. door open) - Epsilon change only send an update when the difference to the last value is greater than a certain epsilon.
 This concept may be adaptive, i.e. the prediction is based on a history; thus, only when the difference between prediction and current value is greater than epsilon an update is transmitted.